 If you are looking for a curated selection of diverse baby books to read to your little ones (or to gift to a new parent) we’ve got your covered with this terrific list!
-Check out our diverse board book selections and find some new titles that will get two trunks up from your children!
+Check out our diverse board book selections and find some of the best books for toddlers that will get two trunks up from your children!

 *This post contains affiliate links.

 The Beauty and Magic of Diverse Baby Books

 When we were young, it wasn’t easy to connect with people around the world.

 I grew up in Miami, which is no doubt a melting pot of people and cultures and religions.
 But, nonetheless, I learned about many foreign cultures, far off countries, and world religions through stories.

 Through multicultural children’s books, I discovered holiday celebrations like Diwali and learned about wonderful foods like bulgogi and dim sum.
 I saw traditional Chinese gowns and beautiful saris and families living on kibbutzim in Israel.

 These days, though, our world is ever so connected and we can speak with a family in Australia or connect with a classroom in Africa in seconds.
 Which makes diverse books all the more important.
 Funny I should say that, right?
 You may be thinking just the opposite - why do we need diverse books if it is so easy to connect with people world wide?

 Why diverse baby books are more important than ever!